MicrosoftDocs/cpp-docs/docs/cpp/pointers-to-members.md

     -   An optional Microsoft specific modifier.
 For more information, see [Microsoft-Specific Modifiers](../cpp/microsoft-specific-modifiers.md).

     -   The qualified name of the class containing the members to be pointed to.
-See [Names and Qualified Names](../misc/names-and-qualified-names.md).

     -   The :: operator.